 I am very aware… now that doctors have no clue what to do with chronic pain and therefore often do nothing.
 Once I actually got my diagnosis of FM then that was that.
 No actual treatment, but at least I had a label.
 Yay for me.
 And they felt free to brush off my pain and other symptoms because it was just FM and nothing they could do anything about.
 Even with chronic migraines they were clueless because they can at some level comprehend migraines… have a few run of the mill ideas and general advice but that is that.
-Afterwards you go to a neuro and listen to them but when you see your doctor and say this pain is getting to me, I can’t function at work, I don’t think I should be driving… they have no solutions, offer nothing and do nothing.
+Afterward you go to a neuro and listen to them but when you see your doctor and say this pain is getting to me, I can’t function at work, I don’t think I should be driving… they have no solutions, offer nothing and do nothing.
 When it gets worse, still nothing.
 When you are frantic and desperate.
 Nothing.
-Like me you may go on many short term leaves from work but my doctor was adverse to putting me on long term leave as if that was extreme for just migraines.
+Like me, you may go on many short-term leaves from work but my doctor was adverse to putting me on long-term leave as if that was extreme for just migraines.
 Just no comprehension and no help from that front when the pain is unbearable.

 “The road to pain relief